pacha/vem-doc/content/docs/users-guide/tags.rst

    Vim help files (the ones accesible with the ``:help`` command) make use of tags to create the internal hyperlinks inside Vim documentation.
-Use the commands shown in the next section to browse through them.
+Use the commands described in the next section to browse through them.

 Jumping to/from tags
 --------------------